PowerShell/xBitlocker/README.md

 **xBLAutoBitlocker** has the following properties.
 Where no description is listed, properties correspond directly to [Enable-Bitlocker](http://technet.microsoft.com/en-us/library/jj649837.aspx) parameters.

-*   *DriveType:The type of volume, as reported by Get-Volume, to auto apply Bitlocker to
+*   *DriveType:The type of volume to auto apply Bitlocker to.
+Valid values are "Fixed" or "Removable"
 *   *PrimaryProtector:The primary protector type to be used for AutoBitlocker.
 Valid values are: "AdAccountOrGroupProtector", "PasswordProtector", "Pin", "RecoveryKeyProtector", "RecoveryPasswordProtector", "StartupKeyProtector", or "TpmProtector"
 *   MinDiskCapacityGB:If specified, only disks this size or greater will auto apply Bitlocker